eersnington/BBA/README.md

 # BOA
 Bob's Bizzare Adventure Source Code
-Bob's Bizzare Adventure is a Top-Down Metroidvania/RPG with narrative elements.
+Bob's Bizzare Adventure is a Top-Down Shooter with narrative elements.
 It's a short game made for a game jam with the theme 'Time'.

 ####################################################################################